On Dec. 3, 2025.

 Research help:

-Examples of BLS Library's (primarily) recent books appear in the book carousel, above.
-To stop the book display from scrolling, click the circle at the bottom of the book carousel's box.
+Examples of BLS Library's (primarily) recent books appear in the book carousel below.
+To stop the book display from scrolling, click the blue circle at the bottom of the book carousel's box.